johansan/better-paste/README.md

 ### 2.2 Images from Safari

-Copy an image in Safari, paste it into Obsidian, and you get a web link.
-The picture shows up in your note, but it loads from the web every time and breaks if the address stops working.
-Better Paste saves the real file into your vault:
+Use **Copy image** in Safari and the clipboard holds two versions: the picture itself and its web address.
+Obsidian pastes the address, but you copied a picture and expect a picture.
+Better Paste pastes the picture, saved into your vault:

 ```
 ![](https://images.example.com/2026/05/skyline-8f21a.jpg?auto=format&w=2400)